What exactly is cryptocurrency? How can you spend it, buy it, or store it? Is crypto even safe?

 Exchange: Like a stock exchange, users can buy, sell, and trade cryptocurrencies.

-HODL: An alleged typo on a Bitcoin forum, HODL is a cryptocurrency war cry.
-A quick reminder to others that they should stand strong and keep hold of their currency, even if the market is struggling.
+HODL: Coined after an alleged typo on a Bitcoin forum, HODL is a cryptocurrency war cry.
+It is a quick reminder to others that they should stand firm and keep hold of their currency, even if the market is struggling.

-ICO: Initial Coin Offering.
+ICO: ICO stands for Initial Coin Offering.
 These are a way to raise money for cryptocurrency projects which don’t exist yet.
 They might be worth something in the future, but they could also be worth nothing, or be a scam.

 Miner: A person who verifies transactions.
 Essential for any cryptocurrency to survive.

 Node: A computer or other machine used by a miner to verify transactions.

 Satoshi: The smallest unit of Bitcoin.
 One hundred millionth of a Bitcoin (0.00000001 BTC).

 Wallet: Like a bank account for cryptocurrencies.
 A wallet is used to store your virtual coins.
 One of the best wallets is the Ellipal Cold Wallet 2.0, which we reviewed.
 Read our crypto wallets guide for more information.

 Cryptocurrency is not the same thing as a blockchain.
 The terms are sometimes used interchangeably, and wrongly so.